Massimo Pigliucci

-Massimo Pigliucci (/it/; born January 16, 1964) is an American philosopher and biologist who is professor of philosophy at the City College of New York, former co-host of the Rationally Speaking Podcast, and former editor in chief for the online magazine Scientia Salon.
+Massimo Pigliucci (MASS-ee-MO Peel-YOU-chee; born January 16, 1964) is an Italian philosopher and biologist who is professor of philosophy at the City College of New York.
 He is a critic of pseudoscience (including creationism), and an advocate for secularism and science education.
-His recent work has focused on stoicism.
+His recent work has focused on Stoicism.

 Biography

 Pigliucci was born in Monrovia, Liberia and raised in Rome.
-He has a doctorate in genetics from the University of Ferrara, a PhD in biology from the University of Connecticut, and a PhD in philosophy of science from the University of Tennessee.
+He earned a Laurea from Sapienza University of Rome in 1986.
+He then earned a doctorate in genetics from the University of Ferrara in 1990, a PhD in botany from the University of Connecticut in 1994, and a PhD in the philosophy of science from the University of Tennessee in 2003.
 He is a fellow of the American Association for the Advancement of Science and of the Committee for Skeptical Inquiry.

 Pigliucci was formerly a professor of ecology and evolution at Stony Brook University.
 He explored phenotypic plasticity, genotype–environment interactions, natural selection, and the constraints imposed on natural selection by the genetic and developmental makeup of organisms.
 In 1997, while working at the University of Tennessee, Pigliucci received the Theodosius Dobzhansky Prize, awarded annually by the Society for the Study of Evolution to recognize the accomplishments and future promise of an outstanding young evolutionary biologist.
 As a philosopher, Pigliucci is interested in the structure and foundations of evolutionary theory, the relationship between science and philosophy, and the relationship between science and religion.
 He is a proponent of an extended evolutionary synthesis to unify parts of biology not covered by the "modern synthesis" of the 20th century.

-Pigliucci has written regularly for Skeptical Inquirer on topics such as climate change denial, intelligent design, pseudoscience, and philosophy.
-He has also written for Philosophy Now and maintains a blog called "Rationally Speaking".
+Pigliucci has written regularly for Skeptical Inquirer.
+His article topics include such as climate change denial, intelligent design, pseudoscience, and philosophy.
+He has also written for Philosophy Now and writes a Substack newsletter called Figs in Winter.
 He has debated "deniers of evolution" (young-earth creationists and intelligent design proponents), including young earth creationists Duane Gish and Kent Hovind and intelligent design proponents William Dembski and Jonathan Wells, on many occasions.

-His podcast Stoic Meditations consists of readings from the ancient Stoics, followed by his commentary to interpret the reading and put it into context.
+His video podcast, Ars Vivendi, features conversations with authors and translators who publish about practical ancient philosophy.